- Native wildflower

 - Drought tolerant

 One of our favorites for difficult spots, these hardy flowers do excellent in poorer soil and roadside plantings.
-Native perennial flower is very attractive to bees and other beneficial insects and is found in most of the Western United States, great lakes region, New England, and upper great plains.
+This native perennial flower is very attractive to bees and other beneficial insects and is found in most of the Western United States, great lakes region, New England, and upper great plains.
 Firey flowers are a great addition to xeriscaping, low-water/no-water gardens and borders.
 Flowers early in mid-June and will do so until frost, especially of dead-headed.
 Leaves fuzzy.

 A bit of its story: